 - Windows returns “The command completed successfully” if the operation was successful.

-Again you can perform command net user administrator /active:no to disable the administrator account.
+Again you can perform the command net user administrator /active:no to disable the administrator account.

 Change a Windows 10 user account type

 Now the question on your mind should I change the user account type on Windows 10?
-The answer is yes you can quickly do this by changing the account type following the steps below.
+The answer is yes you can quickly do this by changing the account type by following the steps below.

-- Open Settings app using keyboard shortcut Windows + I,
+- Open the Settings app using the keyboard shortcut Windows + I,

 - Click on Accounts then Family & other users,